benjitsu/benwhere/_pages/email.md

                         </div>
                         <div class="row mt-4">
                             <div class="col">
                                 <p class="comment mb-0">This email was sent out to inform users about our newest proect - Unclaimed Money.
-It allows users to check their names against goverment databases of money that is unknowly owed to people and ready to be collected.
+It allows users to check their names against goverment databases of money that is unknowly owed to peole and ready to be collected.
 If they find a match, it guides them in collecting the funds.
                                     </p>
                             </div>
                         </div>